aidennb/registration-app/README.md

 # Registration App - Aiden Bingham
 This repository contains a simple registration application with HTML, JavaScript, and localStorage using the Factory Pattern.
+You can test it at https://aidennb.github.io/registration-app/

 **Overview**:
 - Register users with name, date of birth, phone, and email